datahub-project/datahub/docker/ingestion/README.md

 # DataHub MetadataChangeEvent (MCE) Ingestion Docker Image

-Refer to [DataHub Metadata Ingestion](../../metadata-ingestion/mce-cli) to have a quick understanding of the architecture and responsibility of this service for the DataHub.
+Ingests data into [GMA](../../docs/what/gma.md) using the [example ingestion CLI]( ../../metadata-ingestion-examples/mce-cli/README.md).
+Recommended to use with [quickstart](../../docs/quickstart.md) to quickly get a DataHub instance up and running with some fake data.